Friday, October 7, 1977

 Saturday, November 28, 1977

-Mom asked Bent if they should clean out the attic and get rid of some of his parent’s clothes so that they could use the room for Elisabeth and I. Bent got upset.
-He wants things left the way they have always been.
-It’s like he is waiting for his parents to return.
-The house is so very drafty and you can tell it is winter, but Bent does not want to put in new windows to help keep out the cold.
-Mom tried to tell him that he would save money on heating the house but he will not hear of it.
-It is obvious to Mom that Bent is not going to change anything about the house, so she is looking for an apartment for us to move into.
+The house is so drafty, and you can definitely tell it is winter.
+Bent doesn’t want to put in new windows to help keep out the cold.
+Mom tried to tell him that he would save money on heating the house, but he would not hear of it.
+It is obvious to Mom that Bent will not change anything about the house, so she is looking for an apartment for us to move into.

 Thursday, January 5, 1978

-Mom found a new apartment and we moved in today.
+Mom found a new apartment, and we moved in today.
 It was nice to have hot running water again.
-The first thing I did when we moved in, was to take a long, hot shower.
+The first thing I did when we moved in was to take a long, hot shower.
 I knew as long as I lived, I would never take hot, running water and flushing toilets for granted!

 Friday, January 6, 1978